 This is not something we practice at our clinic as we do not believe that this is necessary.
 We work with a woman’s natural cycle, meaning that treatment time is shorter, less stressful, and safer.

-High Stimulation IVF: this is conventional IVF.
-Women take fertility drugs to shut-down and then restart ovulation.
+Conventional IVF: Women take fertility drugs to shut-down and then restart ovulation.
 These drugs stimulate a woman’s eggs with the aim to collect lots of eggs.
-The majority of these eggs are not viable for fertilisation, therefore, it is not necessary to use such high stimulation when the same amount of viable eggs can be collected with less.
-This process takes around 4-6 weeks in comparison to 2 weeks with CREATE.
+This process takes around 4-6 weeks and can cause some unpleasant side-effects.

 What we do…

 At CREATE Fertility, it is our duty to make treatment as stress-free and as easy as possible.
-Our treatment is kinder to your body with fewer drugs, fewer side effects, at a reduced cost and a shorter time in treatment.
+Our treatment is kinder to your body with fewer drugs, fewer side effects, and a shorter time in treatment.